 It was carried out on behalf of the Australian & New Zealand Intensive Care Society (ANZICS) Centre for Outcomes & Resource Evaluation (CORE) and the ANZICS Paediatric Study Group (PSG).
 The CORE group, according to their website, “…provide audit and analysis of the performance of Australian and New Zealand intensive care.”
-The Paediatric Study Group collects data from the six Australian PICUs and single New Zealand PICU, as well as those adult ICUs that also admit children.
+The Paediatric Study Group collects data from the six Australian PICUs, a single New Zealand PICU, and adult ICUs admitting children.

 What sort of trial was it?

 This was a multicentre binational cohort study.
-Just to remind you – a cohort study takes a group of people, in this case children, admitted to the PICU/ICU and follows them over time, often looking to see what variables are related to a pre-set outcome.
+To remind you – a cohort study takes a group of people, in this case, children, admitted to the PICU/ICU and follows them over time, often looking to see what variables are related to a pre-set outcome.

 Outcome measure – The primary endpoint was 30-day mortality.
 This data was available for 100% of the patients.